Emtricitabine-tenofovir Df Coupons & Discount Card – Guaranteed Prices from $143.91

 167-250MG | 30 Tablets | $154.5 | $5.15 |

-If you are infected with both hepatitis B and HIV, discontinuing this medication could potentially worsen your hepatitis symptoms significantly.
-It is crucial to consult your healthcare provider before making any changes to your medication regimen.
-Your doctor will continue to monitor your liver health for several months after stopping the medication through liver function tests.
+For individuals with hepatitis B and HIV, caution is advised when discontinuing this medication, as it could lead to a worsening of hepatitis symptoms.
+It is imperative to consult with your healthcare provider before stopping the medication.
+Your doctor will continue to monitor your liver function for several months after cessation.

-If you experience any symptoms indicative of HIV infection—such as a persistent sore throat, fatigue, fever, night sweats, diarrhea, joint or muscle pain, or swollen lymph nodes—contact your healthcare provider immediately.
+Be vigilant for any signs of HIV infection, such as persistent sore throat, fatigue, fever, night sweats, diarrhea, joint or muscle pain, or swollen lymph nodes, and report them to your healthcare provider immediately.

 Emtricitabine-tenofovir Df Side Effects